This incredibly flavorful cream cheese dip is easy to mix by hand. It's ready in about ten minutes!

 Ingredients

-You'll only need a few simple ingredients to make this cream cheese dip.
+You'll only need a few simple ingredients to make this tasty dip.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

-This is such an easy recipe.
+It's so easy to make this dip!
 The detailed steps are listed in the recipe card below.
 Here's an overview:

 - Your first step is softening the cream cheese in the microwave.
 I find that 10 seconds per side works well.
 You want it very soft so that it will be easy to mix by hand.